 How long does the course take and what is it like?

 In cooperation with the Illinois Secretary of State Driver Services Department, NSC will present its course in one four-hour session.

-DDC-Alive at 25 is a highly interactive four-hour intervention program that zeroes in on drivers ages 16 to 25 — the group most likely to be involved in a fatal collision.
-DDC-Alive at 25 uses workbook exercises, group discussions, role-playing and short lectures to help keep young drivers safe on the road.
+Alive at 25 Driver Safety Course is a highly interactive four-hour intervention program that zeroes in on drivers ages 16 to 25 – the group most likely to be involved in a fatal collision.
+Alive at 25 Driver Safety Course uses workbook exercises, group discussions, role-playing and short lectures to help keep young drivers safe on the road.

 What does the course cost?

-The cost is $90 for drivers needing the course to fulfill the Illinois Secretary of State Driver Services Department Remedial Driver Education course requirement.
+The cost is $90 for drivers needing the course to fulfill the State-ordered Graduate to Safety Remedial Education Course requirement.